 More bothersome was the expectations now hoisted upon the child.
 The queen stated that Ayana was their last hope; she had to raise the resistance.
 Could she defeat an emperor?
 This man maintained an army, and she had seen the victims of Arajuan.
 Why was everyone depending on her?
 A strange ashy fog interrupted her thoughts.
 She sniffed, the air was laden with sulphur.
 In the past this rotted scent comforted her but now she became concerned.

 “Tarnink, why does the air outside our country carry such a foul smell?”
 She asked.

-“Sulfur and death,” He replied, “All of Aldaria is covered in the awful scent.
+“Sulphur and death,” He replied, “All of Aldaria is covered in the awful scent of it.
 We are no longer in Lenagard; this is the Aldarian Empire.
 If the area becomes fogged with the stench that is when we worry.”